Kyrgyzstan: Early history

 The Kyrgyz state reached its greatest expansion after defeating the Uyghur Khaganate in 840 AD.
-From the tenth century, the Kyrgyz migrated as far as the Tian Shan range and maintained their dominance over this territory for about 200 years.
+From the 10th century, the Kyrgyz migrated as far as the Tian Shan range and maintained their dominance over the territory for about 200 years.

 There is a storytelling tradition of the Epic of Manas, which involves a warrior who unified all of the scattered tribes into a single nation in the 9th century.
 The trilogy, an element of the UNESCO Intangible Cultural Heritage List, expresses the memory of the nomadic Kyrgyz people.

-In the 12th century, the Kyrgyz dominion had shrunk to the Altay Range and Sayan Mountains as a result of the Mongol expansion.
-With the rise of the Mongol Empire in the thirteenth century, the Kyrgyz migrated south.
+In the 12th century, the Kyrgyz dominion had shrunk to the Altay range and Sayan Mountains as a result of the Mongol expansion.
+With the rise of the Mongol Empire in the 13th century, the Kyrgyz migrated south.
 The Kyrgyz peacefully became a part of the Mongol Empire in 1207.
+Issyk-Kul Lake was a stopover on the Silk Road, a land route for traders, merchants, and other travelers from the Far East to Europe.